WebAssembly/wasi-sdk/RELEASING.md

 To publish a new version of `wasi-sdk` as a GitHub release:

 1. Tag a commit with an annotated tag.
-Note that this must be an annotated tag, not a lightweight tag, so that `version.sh` can use it for calculating the package version (use `git show wasi-sdk-...` to show other tag messages).
+Note that this must be an annotated tag, not a lightweight tag, so that `version.py` can use it for calculating the package version (use `git show wasi-sdk-...` to show other tag messages).
    Note that you may need to clear the repository cache to avoid problems with cached artifacts [^cache].